-To have more time for your seeds to grow indoors before transplanting them, here’s an example with 8 weeks from seed to transplant, and 6 weeks between transplanting and last frost.
+To have more time for your seeds to grow indoors before transplanting them, here’s an example with eight weeks from seed to transplant and six weeks between transplanting and the last frost.
 It’s the same 14 weeks, just manipulated differently.

 |Last frost |

 Seeker Purple has deep lavender blooms and makes excellent dried flowers as well.

 Katz Lavender Blue and Katz Purple are both early bloomers of single stalks.

 Voyage 2 Lavender and Voyage 2 Blue provide a light and a dark purple bloom in early spring.
 Lisianthus is a very slow grower and will need at least 12 weeks of indoor growth before transplanting.